silzai/ObsidianNotes/Notes/RandomStudyNotes/SoftwareEngineering/Lecture/part9-DesignPatterns.md

 }
 ```
 # Proxy:
-- Structural design pattern
+- It is a Structural design pattern
-- dont let the client directly access an object, make the client use the object through a proxy
+- don't let the client directly access an object, make the client use the object through a proxy
 - The proxy will instantiate the realSubject object then the realSubject will do the actual operations, the methods of realSubject will be called inside the proxy

 # Adapter: